+- Population

-- Population Density •
+- Population Density

+- Activity Centers

+- Intersection Density

+- Employment

 - Employment Density

-- Activity Centers Intersection Density

 - Vehicle Ownership

-8. COST EFFECTIVENESS (PART A, TOTAL ATP FUNDS REQUESTED)
+8. COST EFFECTIVENESS (COVER PAGE, TOTAL ATP \$)

-NOTE: SANDAG Technical Services Department staff will calculate the points awarded for this criterion.
+NOTE: SANDAG Contracts and Procurement staff will calculate the points awarded for this criterion.

 The grant-score ratio is calculated by dividing the total project grant request amount by the sum of points earned in Categories 1 through 7.
 The projects will be ranked against each other based on the resulting quotient and the available 20 points will be distributed accordingly.
-The project(s) with the smallest quotient will receive 20 points, and the one(s) with the largest quotient will receive 1 point.
+The project(s) with the largest quotient will receive 20 points, and the one(s) with the smallest quotient will receive 1 point.
 (Up to 20 points)

-9. MATCHING FUNDS
+9. MATCHING FUNDS (COVER PAGE, MATCHING \$; PART 6, PROJECT FUNDING; AND PART B, NARRATIVE QUESTION #7)

-(PART B, NARRATIVE QUESTION #7; AND PART C, ATTACHMENT B, PROJECT PROGRAMMING REQUEST)

-NOTE: SANDAG Technical Services Department staff will calculate the points awarded for this criterion.
+NOTE: SANDAG Contracts and Procurement staff will calculate the points awarded for this criterion.